 What soil does the corn plant need?

 These plants thrive in loose and loamy soil.
 The roots need to be protected from being constantly in water, so the soil must be well drained.
+You can use a pre-made dracaena soil mix that ensures it drains away the excess water and does not contain additives.

 How much water does the corn plant need?